 Conversely, a public issue/offering is when securities are made available for sale on the open market to any type of investor.

 1) You hear about friend's startup that just raised a relatively small amount, say $200,000 for a stake in their company.
 Chances are, that was a private placement to one or more high net-worth investors, known as angel investors.

-2) You read about a high-tech company raising $10 million in what you hear is a “Series B” investment.
+2) You read about a high-tech company raising $10 or $30 million in what you hear is a "Series A Funding Round" or “Series B” investment.
 That is also a private placement, probably to more than one venture capital funds.

 To qualify as a private placement, an offering by an issuer must meet either the requirement of Sections 3(b) or 4(2) of the 1933 Act as developed through SEC interpretation and court decisions or must follow the conditions set out under Regulation D of the 1933 Act.
 Persons claiming the exemption from the 1933 Act carry the burden of proving that its activities came within that exemption.